Link Search Menu Expand Document

 1. Click Signature History.

-The Signature History dialog box opens with a historical table of signature versions displayed.
-The Level column in the table indicates the restriction level applied to IPS usage (lenient, moderate, or strict).
+The Signature History dialog box opens with a historical table of signature versions displayed based on signature family.

 img

-The table lists new signatures in the signature version compared to the previous signature version.
+Use the tabs on this dialog box to view lists of new, modified, or deleted signatures in the signature version compared to the previous one.

 Specify Traffic to Be Inspected